 Simulations were conducted for other three catchments with same initial values, parameters, and scenarios (Fig. S10-S12).
 Despite small discrepancies caused by the parameterization, for instance, the overestimated Q in ZF catchment, the interannual cycles were well captured in all catchments, indicating the robustness of the system dynamic approach.
-It is thus important to note that system dynamics approach was insensitive to initial values of variables.
-In addition, the divergence between observed TWSA and simulated TWS in the first several years was probably caused by the inaccurate reconstruction of TWSA series because TWS was less likely decreasing under humid climate and marginal groundwater pumpage.

-440 Figure 6: Observed and simulated actual evapotranspiration (AET), streamflow (Q), catchment water storage change (ΔS) and total water storage (TWS) using system dynamics approach for the FP catchment.
-Yellow and red lines indicate the simulation without human intervention (GP=0 and VEG=0), with respectively fixed and varying desired soil moisture (ESMS).
+It is thus without human intervention (GP=0 and VEG=0), with respectively fixed and varying desired soil moisture (ESMS).
 Green dashed line indicates simulation with groundwater pumpage (GP), which increased at an exponential rate.
 Blue dash line is the simulation with GP and vegetation change (VEG) which is increasing at a linear rate.
-AET1, Q1, AS1 and TWS1 represent the simulated values with constant ESMS, while AET2, Q2, AS2 and TWS2 represent the simulated values with varying ESMS.
+AET1, Q1, Δ S1 and TWS1 represent the simulated values with constant ESMS, while AET2, Q2, Δ S2 and TWS2 represent the simulated values with varying ESMS.
 TWSA is the anomaly of total water storage.